Zoro-chi/openfabric/readme.md

 - 8GB RAM (16GB+ recommended for larger models)
 - Modern CPU (GPU recommended for improved performance)
 - 1GB free disk space for the application and generated assets
+- 13GB free disk space for the LLM model (if downloaded)
 - Internet connection (for Openfabric API access)
 - Operating Systems: Windows 10/11, macOS, Linux